Siri-gh2/Siri-gh2.github.io/_posts/2025-12-13-oops-self-assessment-quiz.md

 # Python OOPs – Self-Assessment Quiz

-To reinforce the concepts learned across **OOP Day 11, 12, and 13**, here is a structured self-assessment quiz designed to evaluate your understanding of:
+To reinforce the concepts learned across **OOPs Concepts**, here is a structured self-assessment quiz designed to evaluate your understanding of:

 - Encapsulation
 - Access modifiers (public, protected, private)